Queanbeyan River: River course

 The headwaters of the Queanbeyan River rise 70 km east-southeast of Queanbeyan and about 40 km northeast of the township of Bredbo, near the village of Jerangle.
 Fourteen tributaries upstream of the Googong Dam contribute to the river flow including the Burra, Urialla, Tinderry, Ballinafad, Groggy, Woolpack, Sherlock, Lyons, Towneys and Mile Creeks.
 The major river crossings above Googong Dam are the Boolboolma causeway on the Tinderry Road and a road bridge on the Captain's Flat-Jerangle Road.

 Once inside the city precinct of Queanbeyan, the river is crossed by several bridges, including the Canberra-Goulburn railway, Morisset Street bridge, the Queens Bridge on Monaro Street (which becomes Bungendore Road or Kings Highway), and by a pedestrian footbridge near Isabella Street in East Queanbeyan.
-Queens Bridge was opened by Wal Fife MP, Minister for Transport and Highways on 21 July 1975, according to a plaque on the bridge.
+Queens Bridge was opened by Wal Fife, Minister for Transport and Highways, on 21 July 1975, according to a plaque on the bridge.
 The Queanbeyan River meets the Molonglo River at a confluence located in Oaks Estate, within the boundary of the Australian Capital Territory.
 The river descends 697 m over its 104 km course.
 The river's catchment area is 920 km2, more than double that of the Cotter River.

 Damming

-The Queanbeyan Weir was constructed originally in 1901-2 which provided a pool in the Queanbeyan River near the centre of the town for the town's water supply.
+The Queanbeyan Weir was constructed originally in 1901-02, providing a pool in the Queanbeyan River near the centre of the town for the town's water supply.
 It is now a place for town beautification with several parks located along the river, such as Blundell Park, Queen Elizabeth Park, and Ray Morton Park.
 The weir also provides for minor irrigation requirements.
 A buttressed concrete gravity wall which was 58 m long, raised an extra 1 m to the height of 4 m in 1951–1952.
 The weir has had serious impacts on native fish migration in the Queanbeyan River.

 Googong Dam

 The Googong Dam is located 5 km upstream of the town of Queanbeyan.
 The dam was completed in 1979 and has a maximum carrying capacity of 124500 ML.
-The Commonwealth Government owns the dam, which is operated by ACTEW Corporation, the water utility provider, that is an ACT government-owned corporation.
+The Commonwealth Government owns the dam, which is operated by ACTEW Corporation, the water utility provider, an ACT government-owned corporation.
 ACTEW also manages the dam foreshores.
 Lower flows in the river downstream of the dam since its construction, together with below average rainfall for the past decade, have modified the river channel and led to an increase in colonisation by willows and river plants which enjoy low flows.
 Management of the river includes eradication of these weeds.